Germany floats Greek referendum on reform, others doubt timing

 Hinting at growing difficulties in persuading conservative German lawmakers to go on funding Greece, Schaeuble said it was unrealistic to think any parliament in Europe would agree without the backing of the IMF.

-Athens has accused the global lender of setting tougher targets than the European creditors on pension and labour reforms and a primary fiscal surplus.
+Athens has accused the global lender of setting tougher targets than the European creditors on pension and labor reforms and a primary fiscal surplus.
 The three institutions have denied any internal differences.

 Varoufakis, who held private talks with Schaeuble before the meeting, said a referendum was "a tool which is available" but it was not on the radar screen for now as far as he was aware.